juergenweb/FrontendForms/README.md

 Each question is a page, so you can do everything you can do with all the other pages in ProcessWire.
 All fields and templates for these pages are created automatically during the module installation.

 If you want to edit or delete a page, click directly on the linked question text in the table and you will be redirected to the editing page for this question.
 If you click on "Add new question", you will be redirected to the "Add new page" page.

+If you have no idea for simple questions, you will find some example questions [here](https://github.com/juergenweb/FrontendForms/blob/main/Examples/examplequestions.txt).

 The next image shows the edit page of a question.